 A key component of corporate tax reform is moving to a territorial tax system.
 The territorial approach exempts certain foreign active business income by providing a 100 percent deduction to U.S. corporations (but not U.S. individuals) for dividends received from foreign subsidiaries in which the U.S. corporations own at least 10 percent.
 The territorial proposal allows such future offshore earnings to be repatriated to the U.S. without additional tax, which allows U.S.-based corporations ready access to their foreign cash.
-The Act also contains a number of base-erosion but must be fully U.S.-sourced.
+The Act also contains a number of base-erosion measures.
+The current Subpart F rules applicable to passive and readily movable foreign income generally remain in place (subject to some modifications, such as the repeal of the foreign base company oil-related income rules).
+The rules causing a foreign corporation's investment in U.S. property to be deemed a Subpart F inclusion (i.e., Section 956) are retained.